 • Quiz: Add a quiz for your members with a grade and a completion requirement.

-Adding the Courses app to your whop is as easy as adding any other app.
+Adding the Course app to your whop is as easy as adding any other app.
 It takes just a few clicks - but before we do that, let's make sure you have a whop to begin with.
 If you don't already have a whop, check out our guide on creating a whop in under 5 minutes.

 0:00